GFlowNet Foundations: Flow Networks and Markovian Flows

-Since this function is unique, we will use the notation $P_{F}$, instead of $\hat{P}_{F}$, in the remainder of the proof.
+For the same reasons as those used to justify the uniqueness in the $1 \Rightarrow 2$ proof, $\hat{P}_{F}$ is necessarily equal to the forward transition probability $P_F$, associated with $P$.

 We now want to show that the flow $F$ associated with $P$ is Markovian, by showing the Markov property from \cref{eq:markov}.
 Let $\tau' \in \gT_{0, s}$ be any partial trajectory from $s_{0}$ to $s$; using the definition of conditional probability: